dnguyen800/spotify-playlist-card/README.md

 I am studying Python as a hobby and this is my first public project.
 Unfortunately, I know nothing about Javascript and relied on studying other Lovelace custom cards to write this.
 Suggestions are welcome but no promises if I can fix anything!
 If you're familiar with CSS, then you can edit the CSS style in the .js file directly!

 ## Credits
-  - [Tracker-card](https://github.com/custom-cards/tracker-card) which I studied and re-used of the button code.
+  - [Tracker-card](https://github.com/custom-cards/tracker-card) which I studied and re-used the button code.